 - Set up a 301 redirect between the HTTP:// and http://www versions of your domain.

 - Don’t ever move to a new domain without setting up a 301 redirect first.

 - Set up a 301 permanent redirect instead of a 302 temporary redirect, which may be the default setting of your website management software.

-The good news is that it’s very easy to set up a 301 Redirect correctly following the correct steps and if you’re using well-optimised software, it will make the redirection process on point and easy.
+The good news is that it’s elementary to set up a 301 Redirect correctly following the correct steps.
+If you’re using well-optimized software, it will make the redirection process on-point and straightforward.